-It runs over 60km over Melbourne northern suburbs to the Yarra River.
+It runs over 60km over Melbourne’s northern suburbs to the Yarra River.
 A fantastic walk along the creek will start at the tram stops.
-There is a lot of green spaces on the path that allows different flora and fauna.
+There are a lot of green spaces on the path that allows different flora and fauna.
 You will get to see the different birds and tortoises in the water.

-You can take your friends for a biking spree of the area.
-It’s one of the hidden spots that are completely breath-taking.
+You can take your friends on a biking spree in the area.
+It’s one of the hidden spots that are completely breathtaking.
 Cycling around this area you will get to see the different plantations and animal life.

 This reserve is directly connected to the upper and lower parts of the Yarra River.
 The area management does not allow pets in the vicinity.
 However, they allow dogs when you demonstrate effective control over your dog.